StephenWinters95/FLIT_Main_Ste/README.md

 ### UX Design Scope User Requirements and Expectations
 <br>
-From the analysis of existing financial literacy/informational websites, a set of possible requirements was identified for a new portal.
+From the analysis of existing financial literacy/informational websites geared towards Ireland, a set of possible requirements was identified for a new portal.
 <br>
 The basic requirement is to provide a meta-portal which allows theme-based grouping of financial literacy resources.
 <br>